The Phaser E-stim Reference and Glossary

 Recent software allows to choose between different pulse waveforms

-and to modulate the signals.
+, and to modulate the amplitude and frequency of the signals.
 You may also find level displays, waveform viewers, features to measure frequency and pulse response of step-up circuits, and dynamic pulse enhancers.

 The safe and encrypted PRP

-protocol of Phaser even allows e-stim remote control and chat.
+protocol of Phaser even allows secure e-stim remote control and chat.

-Good stimulation software is high DPI-aware and appropriately scales to your current Desktop DPI setting without any blurring.
+The Windows version of our Phaser e-stim software is high DPI-aware and appropriately scales to your current Desktop DPI setting without any blurring.
 You may also choose another scaling factor to meet your personal needs.
-Scaling is required for the use with high-PPI displays, which are becoming increasingly popular on tablets and notebooks.

-On the right you see 3 instances of Phaser running simultaneously on OS X, at different scaling factors.
+The Java version of Phaser supports scaling factors of 100%, 150%, and 200%.
+On the right we have 3 instances of Phaser running simultaneously on OS X, at different scaling factors.

-It is commonly accepted that the most effective e-stim waveform is a low duty cycle pulse
+It is commonly accepted that the most energy effective e-stim waveform is a low duty cycle pulse train, a LDC pulse

-, and thus are commonly used with StereoStim devices.
+, and thus are commonly used with StereoStim setups and devices.

 The Phaser bPulse

 waveform is a bi-directional, balanced LDC pulse that has its interphase interval maximized.
-This delay between the charging and discharging pulse lowers the excitation threshold, and thus also lowers the total energy delivered to the tissue.
-This is our preferred pulse shape for electrostimulation.
+This delay between the charging and discharging pulse lowers the excitation threshold, and thus also lowers the total energy delivered to the tissue, making it our preferred pulse shape for electrostimulation.

 The Phaser iPulse